 You want to ensure that your best employees are recognized and rewarded so they stay with your company and continue to do great work.
-The broad category of talent management solutions help you do that, with functionality for everything from performance appraisals and gathering peer feedback to employee training and succession planning.
+The broad category of talent management solutions help you do that, with everything from performance appraisal solutions, to systems for gathering peer feedback, to employee training and development tools.
 Benefits include increased retention rates, higher morale and greater employee productivity.
 Representative vendors: Halogen Talent Management Suite, Kenexa2x, NuView HR.

 Consolidation of Cloud-based HR Software Start-up Vendors.
 Recently, there has been a trend in the HR software world toward consolidating as many applications as possible under one vendor.
 As such, companies have focused on developing integrated suites that allow HR departments to track an employee’s entire lifecycle within an organization.

 To that end, many best-of-breed providers have been acquired by larger vendors looking to extend the breadth of their integrated suite solutions.
 For instance, in 2012, SAP acquired SuccessFactors; Oracle bought Taleo (one of SuccessFactors’ competitors); and Salesforce.com completed its integration of Rypple, a social performance platform.

 For buyers, this offers the opportunity to benefit from larger corporate resources, but it can also lead to disruptions as acquired companies are integrated and product offerings are rationalized.
 In anticipation, buyers should lock in rates and service/maintenance terms in their contract as this can save them a headache down the line.